 To justify a Satisfactory rating, there should have been only minor problems, or major problems the contractor has addressed or taken corrective action.
 There should have been no significant weaknesses identified.
 A fundamental principle of assigning ratings is that contractors will not be assessed a rating lower than Satisfactory solely for not performing beyond the requirements of the contract/order.

 (d) Marginal . . . . . . .

-To justify Marginal performance, identify a significant event that the contractor had trouble overcoming and how it impacted small business utilization.
-A Marginal rating should be supported by referencing the actions taken by the government that notified the contractor of the contractual deficiency.
+To justify Marginal rating, identify a significant event that the contractor had trouble overcoming and how it impacted small business utilization.
+A Marginal rating should be supported by referencing the actions taken by the Government that notified the contractor of the contractual deficiency.

 (e) Unsatisfactory . . . .